 The Qr6 has been optimised to run in the 10 m/s (22 mph) to 16 m/s (35 mph) band, so a small increase in wind makes a significant difference to power production.

-VWT Power Limited trading as Quiet Revolution vertical axis wind turbines have been designed and manufactured for urban areas.
+Global Renewable Energy Partners Limited manufacture vertical axis wind turbines which have been designed and manufactured for urban areas, and areas where a quiet turbine is required.

-The Qr6 Turbine has a cut in speed of 1.5 m/s (3.35 mph) and will function making a positive contribution down to 1.1 m/s (2.5 mph) and cuts out to protect itself at 20 m/s (45mph).
-Most calm days in the UK can be considered to still have 6mph to 10mph wind speeds on the ground which increases rapidly on a mast at 15m.
-T
+The Qr6 Turbine has a cut in speed of 3 m/s (6.7 mph) and will function making a positive contribution down to 2 m/s (4.5 mph) and cuts out to protect itself at 20 m/s (45mph).
+Most calm days in the UK can be considered to still have 6mph to 10mph wind speeds on the ground which increases rapidly on a mast at 15m or 18m.
+Please note we no longer offer the option to roof moount the Qr6.